 Bitcoin can be Fractionized – So you can Invest Small Amounts

-The price of a single Bitcoin now runs into the thousands of dollars.
-For example, when it recently hit $19,500 – that amounts to about £14,500.
+The price of a single Bitcoin now runs over $50,000, or about £35,000.
 Now, it’s highly unlikely that you are going to want to invest this much to own a single digital currency.
 The good news, however, is that you don’t need to.

 However, the minimum amount of Bitcoin that you can buy in the UK will be dependent on your choice of brokerage site.
 FCA-regulated eToro, for example, allows you to invest just $25.
 This is crucial, as Bitcoin is speculative and volatile – so you’ll likely want to start off with smaller amounts before you understand how things work.